 If you want your best employees to get the recognition they deserve, don't cede power to an outside organization.
 Contact HR for Health, and we'll explain how we can help your practice succeed without losing control.

 5. You may still be responsible for payroll, employee benefits, and more.

 Even if you found the best PEO within the National Association of Professional Employer Organizations (NAPEO), you wouldn't suddenly be free of handling payroll, benefits, and certain other administrative tasks.
 For example, employee benefits, payroll taxes, COBRA, and complying with regulations may still be your responsibility because of eligibility management requirements and other nuances of local, state, and federal employment taxes and laws.

 Consider Your Options Before Going With a PEO

-While a PEO might sound great on paper, many medical offices would be better off working with a team of HR professionals that doesn't act as an employer.
+While a PEO might sound great on paper, many dental, optometry, veterinary, and other medical offices would be better off working with a team of HR professionals that doesn't act as an employer.
 More often than not, PEOs will only lead to a loss of control and increased costs over the long run.